sudoyashi/Joshis-Garage/_posts/2099-01-28-newcamspecs.markdown

 ## Checking the clearances on my engine head

 This is on a 1.8 JH solid lifter head (5 bearing caps, 4 bearing caps would mean hydraulic).
-Checking the clearances is a routine maintenance item at around 15,000 miles if you didn't know.
+Checking the clearances is a routine maintenance item at around 15,000 miles.

 ### Specifications